Azerbaijan marks Day of Victory in Great Patriotic War | News.az

 Azerbaijan marks Day of Victory in Great Patriotic War

-Seventy-three years have passed since the historic victory over the Nazi Germany.

-On May 9, Azerbaijan marks the Day of Victory in the Great Patriotic War, APA reports.
+On May 9, Azerbaijan marks the Day of Victory in the Great Patriotic War, Trend reports.

-Events are held in Baku and various regions of Azerbaijan to mark the Day of Victory in the Great Patriotic War.

-The World War II, the bloodiest war of the mankind, broke out as the Nazi Germany invaded Poland on September 1, 1939.
+Years of the WWII (World War II) in the 20th century were the most difficult for all the mankind.

+During the war, Azerbaijanis showed courage and heroism not only on the frontline, but in the back front as well.
+A battalion of 87 jet fighters and 1224 self-defense groups were created in the country in a very short period of time.

 Such people as Hazi Aslanov (twice the Hero of the Soviet Union), other Heroes of the Soviet Union - Israfil Mammadov, Aslan Vezirov, Adil Guliyev, Ziya Bunyatov, Geray Asadov, Melik Maharramov and Mehdi Huseynzadeh, generals Mahmud Abilov, Akim Abbasov, Tarlan Aliyarbeyov and Hajibala Zeynalov and many others brought honor to the history of the Azerbaijani people.

-In total, Azerbaijani oil workers gave the country 75 million tons of oil and 22 million tons of petrol, during the years of war.
+In total, Azerbaijani oil workers gave the country 75 million tonnes of oil and 22 million tonnes of petrol, during the years of war.

+One can say with confidence that Baku's oil was one of the main factors in gaining victory in the Great Patriotic War.
+It should be noted that each fourth of five planes, tanks and cars, worked on Baku's fuel.

+WW II once again proved the heroism and courage of Azerbaijani people.

 News.Az